Domestic Violence Injunctions

 The use of false claims of domestic violence to gain litigation advantage, exclusive use of the marital home or sole parental responsibility of the minor children also carries long term consequences.
 One of the factors a court must consider when determining the best interest of the minor child in custody matters is whether a parent has made false claims of domestic violence.

 Before you file an injunction or if you have been served with an injunction for protection, you should contact an attorney.
-The attorneys at Rice & Rose are experienced in presenting your case with an eye to the future and advising you of your rights and responsibilities under the law.
+The attorneys at Rice Law Firm are experienced in presenting your case with an eye to the future and advising you of your rights and responsibilities under the law.

 Bookmark & Share